zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **PROPERTIES OF THE THIRD ENTITY:**

-**Temporal signature:** The relationship has its own characteristic time—different from either participant's internal time.
+**Temporal signature:** The relationship has its own characteristic time, different from either participant's internal time.
 A friendship has a tempo; a marriage has a tempo; a rivalry has a tempo.

 **Memory:** The relationship stores experiences that neither participant holds fully alone.
-"Our memories" are not simply my memories plus your memories—they are something held in the between.
+"Our memories" are not simply my memories plus your memories, they are something held in the between.

 **Identity:** The relationship has a recognizable character.
 Others can perceive it: "their relationship is warm/tense/playful/strained."

-**Needs:** The relationship requires things for its health—time, attention, repair, evolution.
+**Needs:** The relationship requires things for its health, time, attention, repair, evolution.
 Neglect harms the third entity directly, not merely the participants.

 **Death:** Relationships can die while participants remain alive.
 The third entity ceases to exist even as the containers persist.